-Breweries such as Dogfish Head and Crooked Hammock Brewery, offer delicious craft beers.
-Fordham & Dominion Brewing, originally located in Maryland and Virginia, produce pin-up girl label beers plus four flavored sodas.
+Breweries such as Dogfish Head and Crooked Hammock Brewery offer delicious craft beers.
+Fordham & Dominion Brewing, originally located in Maryland and Virginia, produces pin-up girl-label beers plus four flavored sodas.

 Bring the entire family to this tour.
 Try the black cherry!
 The spirits trail includes Painted Stave Distilling, a Dover operation that produces high-quality vodka, gin, and whiskey.

 A local favorite is Off the Hoof, vodka made from scrapple, a popular Delaware food product.
-Another fun and casual distillery are Delaware Distilling Company who cranks out a fabulous spiced rum and Beach Time Distilling, in Lewes, a purveyor of small-batch spirits including rum, gin, and vodka.
+Another fun and casual distillery is Delaware Distilling Company, which cranks out a fabulous spiced rum, and Beach Time Distilling in Lewes, a purveyor of small-batch spirits, including rum, gin, and vodka.

 Eat More Fresh Seafood

 Delaware’s location on the Atlantic Ocean makes it a commodity for local, fresh seafood that could compete with any market.
 The foodie scene is alive and well in the state of Delaware.

 The state has culinary gems scattered throughout.
 In Rehoboth Beach, try the Seared Maryland Day Boat Scallops from Chesapeake & Maine, a Dogfish Head brand restaurant.

-Three restaurants have been nominated for the James Beard awards in culinary excellence.
+Three restaurants have been nominated for the James Beard Awards in culinary excellence.
 Those three restaurants are in Rehoboth Beach.
 How cool is that?

 More Travel Ideas